Posted on

 Disclosure: Our reviews stay ad-free as they're entirely reader-supported.
 As an Amazon Associate, I earn from qualifying purchases.
 When you buy through links on our site, we may earn an affiliate commission at no cost to you.
 This revenue helps us test products and develop quality content.

-The answer is – it depends.
-Your decision boils down to what you cook and how you cook it.
+The answer: It depends.
+Your decision depends on what and how you cook it.
 You don’t want to waste cash on the wrong type.

-So, you’re going to discover the advantages and disadvantages of both ceramic and stainless steel cookware.
+So, we’ll discuss the pros and cons of both ceramic and stainless steel cookware.

 Let’s get started.